rajagurunath/AV-Hackathon/README.md

 - Trains, Evaluates and produces the reports
 - Can compare Reports across features

+To view the example reports please have look at all the [pull request](https://github.com/rajagurunath/AV-Hackathon/pulls?q=) and [commit's history](https://github.com/rajagurunath/AV-Hackathon/commits/main)

 Once the setup was done, No other work other than experimenting with Data and Different Models and Hyperparameters